Abhirajtiwari1/littlehugs/README.md

 # LittleHugs

 LittleHugs is an e-commerce platform designed to cater to the needs of pregnant women by offering a wide range of prepartum and postpartum products.
 In addition to shopping, LittleHugs aims to provide essential services, support, and emergency assistance to expectant mothers.
+## Live Demo

+Check out the live demo of LittleHugs here: [LittleHugs on Netlify](https://littlehugs.netlify.app/)

 ## Features